 How Do I Get My Medications Through K Health?

-You can select between having your medication sent to your local pharmacy or having it shipped to you directly at an additional charge.
-The cost of having your medication shipped to you is $12 a month in addition to the membership fee.
+You can choose to have your medication sent to your local pharmacy or shipped to you directly for an additional charge.
+The cost of having your medication shipped directly is $12 a month in addition to the membership fee.

 Can I use my FSA or I Funds with K Health?